puppetlabs/puppet-docs/source/pe/3.2/console_navigating.markdown

 #### Classes

 **Classes** are the main unit of Puppet configurations.
-You must deliberately add classes to the console with the "Add classes" button before you can assign them to nodes or groups.
+You must deliberately add classes to the console with the __Add classes__ button before you can assign them to nodes or groups.
 See the [Grouping and Classifying Nodes][classify] page for information about adding classes and assigning them to nodes or groups.
 If you click the name of a class to see its **class detail page,** you can view a node list of every node assigned that class.

 ### Working with Licenses